-The T-Fal GC7 Opti-Grill is a mid-range electric grill that comes with a bunch of nifty little features that helped propel it into this list.
-First off, it features an adaptive heating technology that cycles depending on the thickness of the food being cooked.
-The six grill settings include options for grilling sausage, sandwich, red meat, fish, poultry, and burgers.
+The T-Fal GC7 Opti-Grill is a mid-range electric grill that comes with many nifty minor features that helped propel it into this list.
+First off, it features an adaptive heating technology that cycles depending on the thickness of the food you are cooking.
+The six grill settings include grilling sausage, sandwich, red meat, fish, poultry, and burgers.

 T-Fal may not have the same recognition as a brand such as Cuisinart or even George Foreman Grill, but it certainly earns its place in this list with its robust performance and functionality.
 We are not quite sure about the price though as we feel it could have been a bit cheaper.

 Let us end this list with another portable and compact electric grill, the Elite Gourmet EMG-980B Nonstick Grill.
-If the design looks familiar to you then you may have seen a couple of ‘Mukbang” videos in YouTube.
-You know the videos that show the vlogger eating a mishmash of Korean foods?
+If the design looks familiar to you, you may have seen a couple of ‘Mukbang” videos on YouTube.
+Do you know the videos that show the vlogger eating a mishmash of Korean foods?
 They typically use this type of electric grill due to its lightweight and portable build.

 This particular electric grill is quite rudimentary.
 It features a 14-inch cooking plate that has a nonstick finish for easy cleaning.
-With its 1,300W power output, you can easily hit 450 degrees Fahrenheit in a matter of minutes, perfect for prepping scrumptious meals in a jiffy.
-This is a ‘plug and play’ electric grill making it best suited for those who are not too finnicky with how they cook their meals.
+With its 1,300W power output, you can easily hit 450 degrees Fahrenheit in a matter of minutes, perfect for prepping delicious meals quickly.
+The Elite Gourmet is a ‘plug and play’ electric grill making it best suited for those who are not too demanding with how they cook their meals.
 The product also comes with a 1-year warranty.

 This highly affordable electric grill is the perfect companion for those who enjoy a good Korean-style BBQ.
 It is a simple as they come and is surprisingly durable as well.
 If you like, or a fan, of ‘mukbang’ then this is a mandatory kitchen appliance for your home.